MonikaKrella/SeaMasters-Battleship/README.md

 ### Rules of turns
 It is decided randomly which player will start a game.
 At single turn player makes at least one shot.
-If shot misses ship, active player just get that info, to put it at shooting board and roles are changing - second player become an attacking player.
+If shot misses, active player just get that info to put it at shooting board.
+Then roles are changing - second player becomes an attacking player.
-If shot hits ship, acive player gets possibility to make extra shot.
-Every well-aimed shot generates one more extra shot, until player missed.
+If shot is a hit, acive player gets possibility to make extra shot.
+Every well-aimed shot generates one more extra shot until player missed.

 ### Winning rules
-The big battle is won by this pirate, who first destroys all ships of enemy.
+The big battle is won by the pirate, who first destroys all enemies ships.
 At that moment game is finished.

-### Different shooting algorithms
-The way of generating shots depends on situation in game.
-If it is first shot of current player, it make a shot randomly.
-However if first shot hitted other player ship, attacking player makes "searching shot" in closest neighbours of field, where ship was hitten.

-## Technical issues
-Data from server are avaiable by simple API, with two endpoinds for creating game and making one's player turn.
-It's using single game manager for all clients and storing their games by games' id, which is necessary for getting data about every turn.
+# Ideas for future
+ - tests
+ - mamanging player vs computer mode
+ - managing player vs player mode

 # Screenshots